umdcs/partStagingAndTracking/README.md

 No work has been done on trying to get information back from the server yet, but I found a nice website that gave me an idea as to how we could do it..

-//This is what I found, I think number 2 will be our best option Gson gson = new Gson();

-// 1.
-JSON to Java object, read it from a file.
-Staff staff = gson.fromJson(new FileReader("D:\\file.json"), Staff.class);

-// 2.
-JSON to Java object, read it from a Json String.
-String jsonInString = "{'name' : 'mkyong'}";
-Staff staff = gson.fromJson(jsonInString, Staff.class);

-// JSON to JsonElement, convert to String later.
-JsonElement json = gson.fromJson(new FileReader("D:\\file.json"), JsonElement.class);
-String result = gson.toJson(json);